Star Wars Gangsta Rap

-Version history
+History

 The "Star Wars Gangsta Rap" started out as a song, written by Jason Brannon and Chris Crawford, with vocals by Brannon, drum machine by Crawford and Leonard, and keyboard by Brian Leonard.
 The group billed themselves as Bentframe.

 Animator Thomas Lee discovered the rap in 2000 and used it as a basis to practice his developing Flash skills.
 This became the first (and most widely seen) version of the video.
 After showing the finished results to Bentframe, they together formed BentTV.

+The song was the top video at Newgrounds for six months.

 Due to the project's success, BentTV later created an improved version, referred to as the Special Edition, which debuted at the 2004 Official Star Wars Fan Film Awards.
 The audio track was not changed, but the visuals were completely redrawn, with improved color and shading and more detailed motion, all while emulating the relevant scenes in the movies more closely and adding more.
 The improvement in animation is analogous to Industrial Light & Magic's 1997 Special Edition film touch-ups.